Frequently Asked Questions

 When is the best time to come to New Zealand?

 New Zealand really is an all-year round destination as it enjoys a mild climate ranging from temperate areas at the bottom of the South Island to sub-tropical regions in the upper North Island.
-We have designed our Small Group Tours around the most popular times to visit, through spring, summer and autumn.
+We generally design most of our tours around the most popular times to visit, through spring, summer and autumn.

 What sort of clothing should I bring with me?